TULiberalArts/Geography-and-Urban-Studies/pages/next-stops.md

 layout: page
 published: true
 ---
-Our graduates succeed in a range of careers in growing fields.
-Convinced?
-[Make your declaration](#make-your-declaration), learn about [transfer options](#thinking-of-transferring) or [apply to Temple](#apply).

-## Careers in Geography and Urban Studies
+### What Can I do with a degree in Geography and Urban Studies Degree or Environmental Science?

-The GUS faculty offer broad expertise in a variety of topics as well as geographic technologies and methods that prepare students for the critical thinking and technological skills that employers are increasingly seeking in new hires.
-Our graduates find employment in governmental agencies, non-profits (domestic and international), citizens' organizations, public service and community development.
-Many also go on to graduate programs in geography, urban studies, planning, education or journalism.

-From Americorps, to Philadelphia city government, to community development, geography and urban Studies Studies majors find employment in a wide variety of fields, including, but not limited to, the following:
+Almost anything!
+Our graduates get competitive and meaningful jobs in non-profit, government, and business sectors.
+Recent graduates have gone to work for consulting firms, planning offices, non-governmental organizations, the corporate sector, government agencies, educational institutions, city governments, the Peace Corps, AmeriCorps and firms that specialize in mapping and GIS software.
+Other graduates have continued on to graduate programs in geography, planning and law.

+Some Job Titles and Careers Available for GUS and ES Graduates Include:

+- Environmental Analyst
+- Land Use Planner
+- City Planner
-- Community Development
+- Nonprofit Administrator
-- State and Local Government
-- Non-Governmental Organizations (NGOs)
+- Public Policy Director
-- Non-Profits
+- Realtor
-- Geographic Information Systems (GIS)
-- Spatial Analysis
+- Social Worker
-- Education
+- Environmental Attorney
-- Outreach
+- Policy Analyst
-- Urban Planning
+- Sustainability Specialist
-- Public Service
+- Environmental Engineer
 - Urban Agriculture

-Our graduates are trained to analyze multi-faceted problems from the local to the global with a range of analytical tools and skills.
-Recently, our students have secured coveted internship and employment opportunities working for the following employers:
+- Fish and Wildlife Biologist
+- Urban Agriculture Program Coordinator

+Recent companies where our graduates have found employment include:

 - US Census Bureau
 - United Nations